-"It sort of became clear to me that they were taking, as a matter of business strategy, a sort of 'shoot first ask questions later' approach to going into different markets," said Yglesias.
+"It became clear to me that they were taking, as a matter of business strategy, a sort of 'shoot first, ask questions later' approach to going into different markets," said Yglesias.

 Airbnb says that approach has changed.

-With an army of loyal customers now behind it, the company says it's trying to get lawmakers to see their side of the story.
+With an army of customers now behind it, the company says it's trying to get lawmakers to see its side of the story.